-Mirjam and Hans reached a home in Hilversum under the management of Katy Mulder, recognized after the war as a Righteous Gentile for her actions.
+Mirjam and Henri reached a home in Hilversum under the management of Katy Mulder, recognized after the war as Righteous Among the Nations for her actions.
 A young girl named Kitty Frank was placed in charge of the children’s care.
 Two weeks after their arrival, Kitty received a visit from her friend Mirjam Waterman.
 Needless to say, Mirjam was amazed to recognize the two small children that she had so recently helped to rescue.

 Katy Mulder, (known to the children in her care as “Aunt Katy”) kept the coat that Mirjam Hamerslag was wearing when she was brought to the home in Hilversum.
 She eventually gave it to Mirjam Waterman-Pinkhof who donated it to Yad Vashem along with other related items.